charitable giving and expectation

 Real charitable giving might to be to place a five pound note or a five dollar note in the gutter in random places, so you never know who gets it or what they do with it.
 If you have ever found ‘free’ money then you will know what joy this brings and how it lacks the strings of other money given or earned.

 Of course this kind of charity does not help the foundation of large bodies like Oxfam or Amnesty, it is not organised charitable or social welfare but it has a point.

 Why do we give, who does it really benefit, why do we want our poor, our homeless, and marginalised to be deserving?

-Charles Dickens was a master at explain this, read a Christmas Carol or see its more modern version ‘a Muppet Christmas Carol’ to see this idea of chartable giving played out: “Some people laughed to see the alteration in him, but he let them laugh, and little heeded them; for he was wise enough to know that nothing ever happened on this globe, for good, at which some people did not have their fill of laughter in the outset; and knowing that such as these would be blind anyway, he thought it quite as well that they should wrinkle up their eyes in grins, as have the malady in less attractive forms.
+Charles Dickens was a master at explaining this, read a CHRistmas Carol or see its more modern version ‘a Muppet CHRistmas Carol’ to see this idea of charitable giving played out: “Some people laughed to see the alteration in him, but he let them laugh, and little heeded them; for he was wise enough to know that nothing ever happened on this globe, for good, at which some people did not have their fill of laughter in the outset; and knowing that such as these would be blind anyway, he thought it quite as well that they should wrinkle up their eyes in grins, as have the malady in less attractive forms.
 His own heart laughed: and that was quite enough for him.”

 I always think of Jesus with the tax gatherers and prostitutes and his outraged followers question why he spent time with these undeserving types, and his response was that these were the very people he had come to help.